One Wild DIY

 Design materials: rubber bands, waterproof floral tape, ribbon, pins, corsage bracelets or cuffs, wire for flower crowns, floral adhesive for boutonnieres, etc.

-Trash bins for clipped off flower debris
+Compost bins for clipped off flower debris

 Step 6: Engage and enjoy!